 Erasmus Mundus students (IMATEC, IMETE): Apply for a long-term residence card with a validity of 2 years (the whole course of your studies) for the purpose of long-term mobility studies so that you can stay in the other partner countries too.
 Be informed that should you get a permit with a validity shorter than 2 years, you will, most probably, need to apply for a long-term residence card in the partner country too.

 - Decide which type of permit you want to apply for: a long-term visa or a long-term residence card

-IMETE students: Arrange DHL to collect the Acceptance Letter and Accommodation Pre-Agreement
+IMETE students + PhD students: Arrange delivery service to collect the Acceptance Letter and Accommodation Pre-Agreement

-- UCT Prague will send you Acceptance Letter and Accommodation Pre-Agreement by DHL (+Student Agreement in case of IMATEC students)
+- UCT Prague will send you the Acceptance Letter and the Accommodation Pre-Agreement by DHL (+ the Student Agreement in the case of IMATEC students)

-- Download an official application form for a long-term visa or a long-term residence card and fill it in (see guide here)
+- Download an official application form for the long-term visa or the long-term residence card and fill it in (see guide here)

 - Sign Accommodation Pre-Agreement received from UCT